Bad Religion: Religion

 Despite the name of the band, or the band's logo, the members do not consider themselves antitheist.
 Singer Greg Graffin states that, more often than not, the band prefers to use religion as a metaphor for anything that does not allow for an individual's freedom to think or express themselves as they choose.
 In this way, their songs are more about anti-conformity than anti-religion.

 Contrary to popular belief, Graffin identifies himself as a naturalist rather than an atheist.

-Wired Magazine came out with a big exposé of "the new atheists."
-I was interviewed for it—and yet I think I was included as a sidebar but not as a main feature, and I think the main reason they did that was because they noticed that I wasn't that happy billing myself as an atheist.
-To me it just doesn't say that much; it doesn't say much about you.
-Instead I bill myself as a naturalist, which I think says a lot more.
-Because a naturalist is someone who ... first of all—they study natural science, and they have a hopeful message—I think—to send to the world, which is ... we can agree on what the truth is ... and it has to be through experimentation, verification, and new discoveries, followed by more verification.
-So ... if we can agree on those terms, we can agree that the truth changes, based on new discoveries, and the structure of science is such that you can never be so sure of something, because a new discovery can rework the framework—it can reconstruct the framework of your science and you have to look at the world differently.
-That makes it a very dynamic and exciting place to be.
-And if you say you're an atheist, it's not really saying much about how you came to that conclusion.
-But if you say you're a naturalist, I think it says something.
-You've reached that point because you've studied science, because you believe there's a fundamental way of looking at the world that is part of a long tradition.
-And so, I prefer naturalist.
+He recalled Wired Magazine interviewing him for an exposé of "the new atheists", but he was included on the sidebar rather than as a main feature, possibly because they noticed his dissatisfaction with the label.
+To him, "a naturalist is someone who ... first of all—they study natural science, and they have a hopeful message—I think—to send to the world, which is ... we can agree on what the truth is ... and it has to be through experimentation, verification, and new discoveries, followed by more verification."
+According to Graffin, people with this viewpoint can agree that the truth changes based on new discoveries, and science is structured such that one can never be too sure of something since new discoveries can fundamentally change the framework of how people view the world, which Graffin views as "a very dynamic and exciting place to be".
+Graffin argues that identifying as an atheist does not say much about how one came to that conclusion, while identifying as a naturalist indicates having studied science and believing "there's a fundamental way of looking at the world that is part of a long tradition."